-11. Conduct a performance appraisal (sometimes called performance review).
+11. Conduct a performance appraisal (sometimes called a performance review).
 See Performance Appraisal.

-12. If performance meets the desired performance standard, then reward for performance, for example, letter of recognition, increased compensation and/or a promotion.
+12. If performance meets the desired performance standard, then reward for performance, for example, a letter of recognition, increased compensation, and/or a promotion.
 See How to Reward Employee Performance.

 (For an example of each of the above activities, including how the progressive approach might be used for each, see Performance Management for any Application: Performance Appraisal Phase.
 Where that description refers to a “domain”, substitute the term “organization”.)

 13. If performance does not meet the desired performance standards, then develop or update a Performance Development Plan to address the performance gap (see note 1 below.)
 See Development Planning.

 - If leaders decide that the organization needs to undergo a significant change in order to improve performance, then this is where Organizational Change is so useful.

 14. Repeat phases 9 to 13 until performance is acceptable or the standards are changed.